DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onaftertaskautoschedule_event.md - fires for each task which has been autoscheduled
 - api/gantt_onaftertaskdelete_event.md - fires after the user deletes a task
 - api/gantt_onaftertaskdrag_event.md - fires after the user has finished to drag and released the mouse button
-- api/gantt_onaftertaskmove_event.md - fires after a task was moved to a new position
+- api/gantt_onaftertaskmove_event.md - fires after a task was moved to a new vertical position
 - api/gantt_onaftertaskupdate_event.md - fires after the user updates a task
 - api/gantt_onafterundo_event.md - fires after the undo() method was called
 - api/gantt_onajaxerror_event.md - fires if the server returns an error